Marine Energy – Wave and Offshore Wind Power

 - Modeled estimates show that the coastal grid could absorb 430 megawatts of new distributed energy generation without requiring infrastructure upgrades to cross-coast range transmission.

-Marine renewable energy projects can provide more constant power production.
-While solar and wind installations have many unique benefits, they are intermittent resources.
+Marine renewable energy projects are also valuable because the power production is expected to be stable.
+While solar and wind installations have many unique benefits, the sun cycles on and off daily and wind can ramp up or down quickly.
 Ocean waves and winds are relatively constant and change seasonally.
-Predictability is very important to utilities and electric grid.
+Predictability is very important to utilities and electric grid

 Regulation of marine renewable energy depends on whether the project is in Oregon’s waters or federal waters.
 If the project is located in Oregon’s Territorial Sea, it must follow the regulatory structure laid out in Part 5 of the Territorial Sea Plan, adopted by the state in January 2013.
 In addition to establishing standards and process for marine energy projects, it directs regulating agencies engaged in siting in the territorial sea to “[e]ncourage the research and responsible development of ocean-based renewable energy sources including wave, tidal, and wind that meet the state’s need for economic and affordable sources of renewable ocean energy.”